arighi/virtme-ng/README.md

    See also: `.github/workflows/run.yml` as a practical example on how to use virtme-ng inside docker.

- - Run virtme-ng with gpu passthrough:
+ - Run virtme-ng with GPU passthrough:
 ```
    # Confirm host kernel has VFIO and IOMMU support
    # Check if NVIDIA module is installed on the host